Habibatariq24/splitthebill/README.md

 The finished UI: type an expense, log it, and view a live "who owes who" settlement summary styled as a receipt.

-> **Note:** GitHub can't reliably render image filenames containing spaces.
-If `split the bill.png` doesn't display, rename it to `split-the-bill.png` (and update the link above to match).

 ---